amitxv/PC-Tuning/docs/pre-install.md

 - Generally, older versions of Windows are superior for real-time tasks as the concern for power efficiency and security is heightened after each edition release.
 For this reason, Windows 7 is the preferable choice but lacks driver support for modern hardware and developers are increasingly dropping support for legacy operating systems

-- Earlier versions of Windows lack anti-cheat (due to lack of security updates) and driver support (commonly GPU, NIC), so some users are forced to use newer builds.
+- Earlier versions of Windows lack anti-cheat (due to lack of security updates) and driver support (commonly GPU, network interface controller), so some users are forced to use newer builds.
 See the table below of the minimum version required to install drivers for a given GPU as of July 2023

     |GPU|Minimum Windows Version|
     |---|---|